AInhoa84/music-sheet-generator/README.md

 7. Once the calculations are done, you should be able to see the results.

 ## How does it work?
-The project relies on Machine Learning techniques to solve this transcription problem, namely Neural Networks and Gradient Boosting.
+The project relies on Supervised Machine Learning techniques to solve this transcription problem, namely Neural Networks and Gradient Boosting.
 The processing of the file or pipeline follows several stages:

 ### 1. Segmentation
 The first step involves dividing the input file, which is essentially a long waveform, into individual notes.
 The output of this step is an indication of where (or rather, when) each individual note starts.